 Koji Ishibashi (石橋 功至) received the B.E. and M.E. degrees in engineering from The University of Electro-Communications, Tokyo, Japan, in 2002 and 2004, respectively, and the Ph.D. degree in engineering from Yokohama National University, Yokohama, Japan, in 2007.

 Prof. Ishibashi has contributed more than 100 articles to international journals and conference proceedings.
-He is recently known as an early inventor of wireless powered cooperative communications.
+He is recently known as an early inventor of wirelessly powered cooperative communications.
 His current research interests are robust beamforming, grant-free access, energy-harvesting, compressed sensing, coding, cell-free network, and MIMO technologies.